 The Galleria degli Uffizi in Florence is one of the oldest and most famous art museums in the world.
 In addition to Renaissance masterpieces including works from Botticelli, Michelangelo and Leonardo da Vinci, the Uffizi houses one of the world’s most important collections of ancient Roman and Greek statues.
 The Medicis' interest in ancient art started… Continue reading The Nerva-Antonines in Florence

 Built in 1974 over the remains of a Roman villa, the Romano-Germanic Museum in Cologne houses an extensive collection of Roman artefacts from the Roman settlement of Colonia Claudia Ara Agrippinensium (named after Agrippina the Younger, born in Cologne), the capital of the Imperial Province of Germania Inferior.
 The museum houses the largest collection of… Continue reading The Nerva-Antonines in Cologne

 About halfway along today’s via del Corso, once called via Lata, a large arch of Roman age spanned the street up to the mid 17th century.
-It was earlier known as the Arcus Hadriani, but from the 16th century, it was called Arco di Portogallo (Arch of Portugal) because it adjoined the residence of the Portuguese… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome
+It was earlier known as the Arcus Hadriani, but in the 16th century, the arch was renamed Arco di Portogallo (Arch of Portugal) because it adjoined the residence of the… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome